 An individual who is having suicidal thoughts is usually also facing conditions such as depression or other mental illnesses, substance abuse or addiction, or medical conditions.
 Suicidal thoughts and attempts at suicide take an emotional toll, and eventually it can get to a point where you are so consumed by these thoughts that you are unable to function on a daily basis.
 Additionally, while many acts of suicide are impulsive acts during a moment of crisis, they can leave someone with permanent serious injuries such as brain damage.

 If you are having thoughts of suicide, our inpatient treatment center in Columbus may be the best place for you to get the help you need.
 This kind of treatment center can address both your suicidal thoughts and presenting concerns with other mental health difficulties.
 Through psychotherapy you can explore the issues that are making you feel suicidal and develop treatment plans and goals.
 Additional methods such as group and family therapy, as well as medication management, can all help people with suicidal thoughts get their life back on track.

 Our Philosophy and Benefits of Suicidal Ideations Treatment

 At Ohio Hospital for Psychiatry, our treatment center for suicidal thoughts, our philosophy centers on the understanding that our patients have a history of life experiences that have contributed to the person they have become.
 Their current psychosocial stressors and psychiatric diagnosis represent only a small part of who they are.
 Through a variety of modalities, our goal is to instill hope, progress, and a renewed sense of wellness for each one of our patients.

-Treatment Offered at Our Hospital for Suicidal Ideations
+Types of Suicidal Ideations Treatment Offered at Our Hospital in Columbus